LeanerCloud/AutoSpotting/README.md

 ## How does it work? ##

-Once installed and enabled (usually by tagging) on existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with spot instances that are usually much cheaper, at least as large and identically configured to the group's members, without changing the group launch configuration in any way.
+Once installed and enabled (usually by tagging) on existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with cheaper spot instances that are at least as large and identically configured to the group's members, without changing the group launch configuration in any way.
 For your peace of mind, you can also keep running a configurable number of on-demand instances given as percentage or absolute number and it automatically fails over to on-demand in case of spot instance terminations.

+Going forward, as well as on any new ASGs that match the expected tags, any new on-demand instances above the amount configured to be keept will be immediately replaced with spot clones within seconds of being launched.
+If this fails due to insufficient spot capacity, the usual cron events will replace them later once spot capacity becomes available again.
+When launching Spot instances, the compatible instance types are attempted in increasing order of their price, until one is successfully launched.

-This can be seen in action below, you can click to expand the animation:
+This process can partly be seen in action below, you can click to expand the animation:

 ![Workflow](https://autospotting.org/img/autospotting.gif)

-It implements some complex logic aware of spot and on demand prices, including for different spot products and configurable discounts for reserved instances or large volume customers.
+Additionally, it implements some complex logic aware of spot and on demand prices, including for different spot products and configurable discounts for reserved instances or large volume customers.
 It also considers the specs of all instance types and automatically places bids to instance types and prices chosen based on flexible configuration set globally or overridden at the group level using additional tags, but these overrides are often not needed.

-A single installation can handle all enabled groups in parallel across all available AWS regions, but can be restricted to fewer regions if desired.
+A single installation can handle all enabled groups fronm an AWS account in parallel across all available AWS regions, but it can be restricted to fewer regions if desired.

 Your groups will then monitor and use these spot instances just like they would do with your on-demand instances.
 They will automatically join your load